 See our guidance for international students looking to study or train in the UK.

-As the UK's leading voice in representing doctors and medical students, the BMA has been working to safeguard the future of the medical profession and the patients we serve following the UK's vote to leave the European Union (EU) on 23 June 2016.
+As the UK's leading voice in representing doctors and medical students, the BMA worked to safeguard the future of the medical profession and the patients we serve following the UK's vote to leave the European Union (EU) on 23 June 2016.

 - the retention and recruitment of EU staff